lixus7/Time-Series-Works-Conferences/README.md

 **Visit our [GitHub Page](https://lixus7.github.io/Time-Series-Works-Conferences/) for a better view.**

-<a href="#Conferences">Click here to jump to the Conferences page with more information about the conferences.</a>
+<a href="#Conferences">Click here to jump to the Conferences page with more conference information.</a>

 Some other nice time-series repositories: